 1. Check your website hosting

-This is one of the most critical steps in optimising a website for a sale event such as Black Friday.
+This is one of the most critical steps in optimising a website for a big sale event.
 If you have shared hosting, as many small businesses do, your site could be affected by traffic surges to another website on the server you share.

 The last thing you want is for your site to crash when you have people waiting to buy from your store.

 So ask your web hosting provider now how they will cope with any potential increases in traffic.
-If you’re not happy with the answer, then look to switch well ahead of Black Friday.
+If you’re not happy with the answer, then look to switch well ahead of the big day.

 You should also ask your hosting company about digital security.
-Black Friday offers a perfect opportunity for hackers to cause maximum disruption and you don’t want to be a victim.
+Black Friday and other digital sales days offer a perfect opportunity for hackers to cause maximum disruption and you don’t want to be a victim.
 So ask your provider what security measures they have and whether they apply to your hosting account.

 2. Reduce any shopper anxiety